askomics/flaskomics/docs/tutorial.md

 Advanced queries, including *UNION* and *MINUS* SPARQL queries are also available to further your queries.
 Please head [here](query.md#minus-and-union-nodes) for more information.

 # Conclusion

 In this tutorial we have seen how to use the AskOmics Interactive Tool, building a complex SPARQL query to interrogate 4 different datasets and answer a biological question.

+This tutorial was a brief overview of AskOmics's functionalities.
+Please check the other categories on the left-side for more information.